Florian Wirtz: 2020–24: Debut and first goals

-Wirtz received his first call up to the senior team for 2022 FIFA World Cup qualifiers in March 2021.
-He made his debut on 2 September in a World Cup qualifier against Liechtenstein, a 2–0 away victory.
-He substituted Joshua Kimmich in the 82nd minute.
+In March 2021, Wirtz received his first call up to the German senior team from manager Joachim Löw for 2022 FIFA World Cup qualifying matches against Iceland, Romania and North Macedonia.
+He later made his debut on 2 September in another World Cup qualifier against Liechtenstein, coming on as a substitute for Joshua Kimmich in a 2–0 away victory for the Germans.